-Prepares students to become active and efficient participants in the learning process.
-Encourages students to build and employ a collection of effective learning strategies necessary to meet the learning challenges of academic and career settings.
-Develops note taking, listening, textbook study-reading, time management, test-taking and concentration and memory strategies.
-Focuses on reducing test anxiety and procrastination, Identifies campus resources and learning preferences.
+Develops active and efficient participation skills in the learning process.
+Encourages effective learning strategies necessary to meet the learning challenges of academic and career settings.
+Develops note taking, listening, textbook study-reading, time management, test-taking and concentration, and memory strategies.
+Focuses on reducing test anxiety and procrastination.
+Identifies campus resources and learning preferences.

-Prerequisite: Placement into RD115; or RD080 and RD085; or RD090 or concurrent enrollment; or consent of instructor.
-(All prerequisite courses must be completed with a grade of C or better.)
-F, W, Sp, Su
+Prerequisite: Placement into RD115; or completion of RD080 and RD085, or RD090 (or concurrent enrollment); or consent of instructor.
+(All prerequisite courses must be completed with a grade of